Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 • Squarespace: Best for businesses that want an all-in-one platform with built-in tools and clear guardrails.
 If your services stay fairly consistent year-round and you’re using features like blogging, scheduling, digital products, or member areas at a basic level, Squarespace can work well.
 The limitation shows up when you need deeper customization, things like advanced filtering, complex content relationships, or highly tailored user experiences often require workarounds or simply aren’t possible natively.

-• Webflow: Built to scale alongside your business.
-Webflow allows your site to be structured intentionally from the start, making it easier to expand over time.
-Whether you want to add a resource library, podcast or events hub, job board, team directory, or more advanced forms, Webflow can support it—without forcing a full rebuild as your offerings and content grow.
+• Webflow: Built to grow with.
+Whether you want to add a resource library, podcast or events hub, job board, team directory, or more advanced forms, Webflow can handle it without forcing a full rebuild as your business evolves.

 What to Consider: